-PhotoStack can import multiple photos from your local storage, an external web address, or Dropbox.
+PhotoStack can import multiple photos from your local storage.
 From there, you can resize images, set the desired format, add a watermark, and remove EXIF data.

 Afterwards, just press the Export button, and all your photos will be ready to go.